 At ASCO-SITC in January 2018, we presented preclinical findings demonstrating successful results in the treatment of primary tumors.
 Intratumoral administration of AGI-134 induced regression of established tumors in two murine melanoma models.
 Moreover, treatment with AGI-134 showed a beneficial effect on survival, compared to the control group, with fewer mice dying or requiring euthanasia due to tumor burden.
 In addition, the results show that injection of AGI-134 into the tumors induces activation of the complement system, an important component of the innate immune system.
-Activation of the complement system within tumors by AGI-134 is predicted to destroy tumor cells and create a pro-inflammatory tumor microenvironment that attracts and activates other immune cells, ultimately resulting in adaptive anti-tumor immunity.
+Activation of the complement system within tumors by AGI-134 is predicted to destroy tumor cells and create a pro-inflammatory TME that attracts and activates other immune cells, ultimately resulting in adaptive anti-tumor immunity.

 In August 2018, we initiated a Phase 1/2a clinical study for AGI-134 that is primarily designed to evaluate the safety and tolerability of AGI-134 given as monotherapy in unresectable metastatic solid tumors.
 Additional objectives are to perform a wide array of biomarker studies, to demonstrate the mechanism of AGI-134 and to assess its efficacy by clinical and pharmacodynamic parameters.
-The multicenter, open-label study is being carried out in the United Kingdom, United States and Israel.
+The multicenter, open-label study is being carried out in the United Kingdom, Spain and Israel.

 The study is comprised of two parts: (i) an accelerated dose-escalation part to assess the safety and tolerability of intratumorally injected AGI-134 as a monotherapy, as well as to determine the maximum tolerated dose and the recommended dose for part 2 of the study and (ii) a dose expansion part at the recommended dose, designed to assess the safety, tolerability and anti-tumor activity of AGI-134 as a monotherapy in a basket cohort of multiple solid tumor types.
 The first part of the study was completed in September 2019, with AGI-134 being found to be safe and well tolerated, with no serious drug-related adverse events or dose-limiting toxicities reported.
-The maximal tolerated dose was not reached and the recommended dose for the second part of the study in September 2019.
+The maximal tolerated dose was not reached and the recommended dose for the second part of the study was determined.
+We commenced the second part of the study in September 2019.
 Due to clinical operating issues associated with the COVID-19 pandemic, in April 2020, the clinical trial was temporarily suspended.
-In August 2020, we renewed study enrollment.
-Initial proof-of-mechanism of action and efficacy results from the second part of the study are expected in the second half of 2021.
+In August 2020, we renewed study enrollment, and in January 2022, we completed enrollment.
+Initial proof-of-mechanism of action and efficacy results are expected in the second half of 2022.